Case Study 16

 The condemned material is Category 2 animal by-products (ABP) material and can be processed in either Category 1 or 2 processing plants.
 It is converted into meat and bonemeal (MBM) and animal fat which are used in fertiliser and energy recovery applications.
 Obtaining some value from this material is very important to the poultry farmers who suffer huge financial losses when infected livestock is diverted away from food production routes.

-The use of the derived products in sustainable applications helps mitigate climate change by reducing the COemissions from fossil fuels.
-For example, animal fat, used as a biofuel in an engine for electricity production has around 35MJ/kg of energy while MBM, combusted in a combined heat and power plant (CHP) has around 14 MJ/kg (10 gCO2eq/MJ).
+The use of the derived products in sustainable applications helps mitigate climate change by reducing the CO2 emissions from fossil fuels.
+For example, animal fat has around 38MJ/kg of energy while MBM, has around 16 MJ/kg.
+(Emissions reduction based on 10g CO2 eq/MJ).

 Case Study 16 - Version 1, October 2023